Stillwater · Limestone · North Wales / Powys

 When

-Conditions are not ideal but fishable at Lake Vyrnwy.
+The buzzer is on at Lake Vyrnwy.
+Murrough may also come into play as the day develops.
 The ripple should help fish move and feed more confidently.

 Where